- May 28, 2025 - Biosphère, Espace pour la vie

 Innovating and getting involved

-Attend an ethical fashion show with your teenagers, encourage them to get involved with a Sustainable Future Festival, or challenge your family to find substitutes for disposable plastic objects at home.
+Attend an ethical fashion show with your teenagers or challenge your family to find substitutes for disposable plastic objects at home.
 Let’s innovate for nature’s sake!

 A family outing to a science museum or Space for Life can trigger passions in young people that will last their whole life through.
 Day camps are also an excellent gateway for an introduction to science and to nature.